sourcegraph/deploy-sourcegraph/docs/update.md

 Some users may wish to opt for running two separate Sourcegraph clusters running in a [blue-green](https://martinfowler.com/bliki/BlueGreenDeployment.html) deployment.
-Such a setup makes the update step more complex, but itcan still be done with the `sourcegraph-server-gen snapshot`
+Such a setup makes the update step more complex, but it can still be done with the `sourcegraph-server-gen snapshot`
 command:

 * Suppose cluster A is currently live, and cluster B is in standby.
 As a precondition, both should